 Average Household Income (after taxes): $78,000

 Income tax rates in Saskatchewan range between 10.5% and 14.5%, while the marginal income tax rates range between 25.5% and 47.5%.
-It is worth noting that while their marginal tax rates are similar, the difference between Saskatchewan and Alberta tax brackets make for contrasting stories in terms of income tax for some Canadian earners.
+It is worth noting that while their marginal tax rates are similar, the difference between Saskatchewan and Alberta tax brackets makes for contrasting stories in terms of income tax for some Canadian earners.

 Saskatchewan Income Tax Rate (2022)